Lectures on the Almagest

 Text ‘(Oxford, BL, Savile 29) Mathesis unde dicta…’

-Content University lectures on the Almagest extant in the autograph copy (over three manuscripts).
+Content Lectures on the Almagest extant in the autograph copy (over three manuscripts).

 Note MS Oxford, BL, Savile 30, is in the hand of Henry Savile’s friend, John Chamber, and contains notes on the Ptolemaic theory of solar motion taken directly and with almost no changes from Savile’s lectures (see Goulding, Studies…, 139-143).